AcreTrader

 Platform Overview

 Fractional farmland ownership platform: AcreTrader sources prime U.S. farmland, conducts institutional-quality due diligence (soil analysis, water rights verification, operator vetting), and offers accredited investors fractional ownership through single-purpose LLCs.
-Platform provides professional farm management oversight, quarterly crop income distributions, and hold-to-maturity structure targeting 5-10 year holding periods with 8-12% annual total returns (land appreciation + crop income).
+Platform provides professional farm management oversight, tax documentation typically by early March, distributions typically paid in December when available, and a hold-to-sale structure targeting 5-10 year holding periods with 8-12% annual total returns (land appreciation + crop income).

 Minimum Investment